 Recently a few friends asked me for some recommendations for some good young adult novels for teen and tween that were also clean.
 I realize that as the mother of a three year old I am an odd choice for recommending teen lit but I legit love the young adult genre.

 My favorite Sunday School grade to teach is middle school girls and I need to be able to speak their language, y’all.
 Because seriously, it’s like an entirely different language.
 When I was in middle school we called boys that we were crushing on “boyfriends” but apparently kids these days call them “bae.”
 I thought all of the young girls I know were going around talking about Beyonce all the time.
 I don’t even know.

 Anyhow, these are a few of my favorites:

-(*affiliate links included, thank you for helping to support the site!)
+(*affiliate links included with title when you click, thank you for helping to support the site!)